 Jay has always been an enthusiast for aviation and local history.
 He grew up around aviation; his father was a B-17G pilot during WW2 and flew 49 missions out of Foggia, Italy (15th Air Force).
 His mother was an officer in the Women’s Army Corps and was in charge of aircraft, equipment, and supplies as part of Air Materiel/Air Force Logistics Command.
 Also, his uncle was a Pilot for Pan Am for 37 years.
 Jay flew TWA often in the late 80’s-90’s related to his traveling sales position, and he has his private pilot’s certification as well.
 Jay is an Army veteran and a graduate from Kansas University with a Bachelor’s degree.

-In addition to her work at Signature Flight Support, Alice has served as a Museum volunteer for several years.
-She is always willing to assist the Museum after her Signature workday concludes, to include fulfilling duties at the welcome desk and in our office.
+Alice recently retired after years of service with Signature Flight Support.
+She has served as a Museum volunteer for several years and is always willing to assist at the Museum, to include fulfilling duties at the ticket counter and in our office.

 The TWA Museum at 10 Richards Road